Charges: Mpls. woman spewed racial slurs, falsely accused Black ride-share driver of assault

 Gakuo, who still drives for Uber, said he holds no ill will against Berquist: "I hope she will figure a way for her life."

-"She didn't do anything wrong.
-He did not take the designated route.
-He took a longer route."

 As for the slurs, the mother said, "She has Black friends.
 She is not a racist person."
-She explained that her daughter used that language because she had too much to drink and has various mental challenges.
+She explained that her daughter used that language because she drank too much and has mental difficulties.

 The complaint's allegations are largely consistent with Gakuo's video.